Communication Studies Faculty

 He (and Lynn Turner) are co-editors of the 2015 Handbook of Family Communication.

 In 2013, Rich was awarded the prestigious Norman and Irma Mann Stearns award and was recognized as Distinguished Faculty.
-Throughout 2014-2015, Rich will visit the states of Maine, Wisconsin, and Illinois to conduct his research.
-Also, in 2014, Rich was awarded NCA's Bernard Brommel Award in Family Communication for excellence in family communication scholarship.
+In 2014, he was awarded NCA's Bernard J. Brommel Award in Family Communication for excellence in family communication research.
+And, throughout 2015, Rich will visit the states of Maine, Wisconsin, and Illinois to conduct his research.

 Rich's service to Emerson is expansive.
 In 2007-2008, he served as the Interim Director of the Institute for Liberal Arts and Interdisciplinary Studies at Emerson.
 During that year, he was also the Project Director for the new Emerson College Center for Innovation in Teaching and Learning.
-From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and after four years, he stepped down to dedicate more time to his teaching and research.
-He has also served as Co-Chair of the Faculty Development and Research Committee and is currently faculty advisor of the Emerson Republicans.
-He teaches courses in interpersonal communication, family communication, and research methods, and communication theory.
+From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and from 2008-2014, he was the first Director of Emerson's Washington, D.C.
+Internship Program.
+In addition, he has also served as Chair of the Faculty Development and Research Committee and is currently faculty advisor of the Emerson College Republicans.
+He teaches courses in interpersonal communication, family communication, research methods, and communication theory.

 Office: Walker 802